wagnerf42/BangleApps/apps/gipy/README.md

 Power saving has been tested on a very long trip with several benefits

 - longer battery life
-- waking up near path points will attract your attention more easily when needed
+- waking up near crossroads will attract your attention more easily when needed

 ### Caveats